sdiehl/wiwinwlh/tutorial.md

 Parser
 ------

 The GHC parser is itself written in Happy.
-It defines it's Parser monad as the following definition which emits a sequences of `Located` tokens with the lexemes position information.
+It defines its Parser monad as the following definition which emits a sequences of `Located` tokens with the lexemes position information.
 The parser is embedded inside the `P` monad.